unilight/seq2seq-vc/README.md

 ## Introduction and motivation

 Sequence-to-sequence (seq2seq) modeling is especially attractive to voice conversion (VC) owing to their ability to convert prosody.
 In particular, this repository aim to reproduce the results of the following papers/models.

+### Automatic alignment search (AAS) based non-autoregressive seq2seq VC ([paper](https://arxiv.org/abs/2309.07598))
+A non-autoregressive seq2seq VC method that can be directly trained on a parallel dataset without any pre-trained models.

 ### Ground-Truth-Free Foreign Accent Conversion (FAC) ([paper](https://arxiv.org/abs/2309.02133))
 We compared three methods for ground-truth-free FAC.
 All methods utilize seq2seq modeling and non-parallel frame-based VC models.
 We provide pre-trained vocoder and non-parallel frame-based VC models.